jiayuzhou/CSE480/course_info/spring_2022.md

 The homeworks are intended to be straightforward if you have viewed the lectures.
 Only your top 10 homework scores will count toward your final grade; all others will be dropped.
 The counted scores will each be worth 700 points for a total of 70% of your final grade.
-Homeworks are always due the Monday or Thursday after they are assigned at 10pm.
+Homeworks are always due the Thursday after they are assigned at 10pm.
 Homework assignments **must** be submitted prior to the deadline to be graded.